thdk/cloud-build-monitor/README.md

 # CI Cloud CD (CICCD)

-A tool to get an overiew of your different CI/CD workflows.
+A tool to get an overview of your different CI/CD workflows.
 Whether they run on some cloud platform or on premises.

 ## Features